A-Pot/bitburner/hacking/README.md

 ### Load Balancing Within Servers

-RAM allows the player to amplify the effects of a script by assigning it mulitple [threads](https://bitburner.readthedocs.io/en/latest/basicgameplay/scripts.html?highlight=threads#multithreading-scripts).
+RAM allows the player to amplify the effects of a script by assigning it multiple [threads](https://bitburner.readthedocs.io/en/latest/basicgameplay/scripts.html?highlight=threads#multithreading-scripts).

 Furthermore, `home` server would allocate all of its threads to the single attack of `silver-helix`, while the server would allocate two-thirds (100/(100+50)) of its threads to the `iron-gym` server attack and the remaining one-third (50/(100+50)) of its threads to the `neo-net` attack.